stevewillson/cmhcal/README.md

 # CMHCal Consolidated Multi-echelon Horseblanket Calendar

-CMHCal is designed to display horseblanket calendar information in an easily modifiable format that is quickly aggregated to other echelons.
+CMHCal displays a horseblanket calendar in an easily modifiable format that can be quickly aggregated to other echelons.

 ![cmhcal_screenshot][screenshot_1]